Efficient Parameter Calibration of Numerical Weather Prediction Models via Evolutionary Sequential Transfer Optimization: Background And Related Work

 \subsection{Evolutionary Transfer Optimization}

-Recent advancements in meta-learning, reinforcement learning, and ETO indicate that the paradigm of problem-solving is shifting towards knowledge reuse, underscoring the potential of leveraging commonalities among similar tasks.
-While ETO provides a general framework for multi-task problems, tasks in practical applications often arrive dynamically over time, distinguishing them from standard multi-task optimization.
-Evolutionary Sequential Transfer Optimization (ESTO) \cite{ref28,ref29,ref30} addresses this by utilizing calibration information from historical tasks to accelerate the current task.
-This form of temporal sequential transfer inherently aligns with the "rolling correction" requirements in meteorological operations.
-The mathematical formulation of such problems is described as follows:
+\revv{Recent advancements in meta-learning, reinforcement learning, and ETO indicate that the paradigm of problem-solving is shifting towards knowledge reuse, underscoring the potential of leveraging commonalities among similar tasks.
+The core idea of ETO is to transfer useful knowledge among multiple related optimization tasks, thereby improving the search efficiency and solution quality of the target task.
+For the NWP parameter calibration problem investigated in this study, different calibration tasks are not mutually independent: as operational rolling forecasts and historical calibration processes continue to advance, existing tasks are progressively accumulated to form a reusable historical knowledge repository, while newly arriving target tasks must be calibrated under a strictly limited budget of expensive evaluations.
+Therefore, this setting constitutes a sequentially arriving, multi-task, computationally expensive multi-objective NWP parameter calibration scenario, which is more consistent with a sequential transfer optimization problem oriented towards practical operational rolling calibration requirements.} The mathematical formulation of such problems is described as follows:

-Here, $F$ denotes the target calibration task, where $m$ determines the number of calibration objectives. $x$ represents the decision vector within the decision space $\Omega$, and $\mathcal{H}$ serves as a knowledge base containing available information from source tasks.
+Here, $F$ denotes the target calibration task, where $m$ determines the number of calibration objectives. $x$ represents the decision vector within the decision space $\Omega$, and $\mathcal{H}$ serves as a knowledge base that contains available information from source tasks.
 Specifically, it is assumed that $\mathcal{H}$ encapsulates the search experience derived from $K$ source tasks, $F_1, F_2, \ldots, F_K$.
-The ESTO method leverages valid knowledge from $\mathcal{H}$ to accelerate the search process for the target task $F$.
-Consequently,a successful ESTO framework is anticipated to achieve faster convergence compared to baseline methods that do not incorporate transfer mechanisms.
+The ETO method uses valid knowledge from $\mathcal{H}$ to accelerate the search process for the target task $F$.

-Depending on the nature of the transferable knowledge, existing ESTO methodologies can be broadly categorized into three classes: algorithm-based \cite{ref31,ref32}, solution-based \cite{ref30,ref33}, and model-based approaches \cite{ref34,ref35,ref36}.
-Among these, solution-based transfer focuses on injecting elite solutions from source tasks directly into the target population, offering high versatility.
-Conversely, model-based transfer leverages source task data to construct probability distributions or surrogate models, making it particularly well-suited for Expensive Optimization Problems where function evaluations are computationally prohibitive.